A Day of Reflection for Adults

 Bellarmine has two libraries, a resource center, two chapels, and many other common areas.
 Outdoor spaces include a various walking trails, various prayer gardens, a gazebo, stations of the cross, as well as a few patios and outdoor chairs and benches.

 Fr.
-Michael Sparough, SJ is a retreat director and spiritual director at the Bellarmine Jesuit Retreat House in Barrington.
+J. Michael Sparough, SJ is a retreat leader, poet, story teller and spiritual director at the Bellarmine Jesuit Retreat House in Barrington, IL.
 He holds an MFA from the Yale School of Drama and a Doctor of Ministry from St Mary of the Lake in Mundelein, IL.
-He is the founder of Charis, a national Jesuit retreat ministry for young adults in their 20s and 30s, and has trained spiritual directors at Loyola University-Chicago.
+He is the founder of Charis, a national Jesuit retreat ministry for young adults in their 20s and 30s.
+For 10 years he trained spiritual directors at Loyola University-Chicago.

 Rachel Forton holds a Bachelor of Arts degree in Public Relations and Religious Studies from Loras College (Dubuque, Iowa).
 She served as the Retreat and Communications Coordinator for Bellarmine Jesuit Retreat House for six years and completed Ignatian Spiritual Direction Training there before stepping into the role of Women's Ministry Coordinator.
 She has a passion for helping others find God in all things through spiritual direction and retreat ministry, writing, and editing.
 Rachel serves on the "Prayer and Care" team of her MOPS Chapter (Mothers of Preschoolers) and finds it a great privilege to minister to women of all ages.
-Her most recent writings may be found at the Cora Evans website, promoting the cause for canonization of the mid-century mystic, wife, and mother (www.coraevans.com/blog/author/102).
-Originally from Des Moines, Iowa, Rachel now lives with her husband and young daughter and son in Palatine, IL.
+Her most recent writings may be found at the Cora Evans website, promoting the cause for canonization of the mid-century mystic, wife, and mother (www.coraevans.com/blog/author

 Mary McKeon is a member of Bellarmine's ministry staff, a spiritual director, and coordinator of women's ministry.
 Mary is a graduate of Marquette University.
 She taught school in Milwaukee's inner city before moving to Washington, DC to work for the United States Senate.
 She and her late husband have a daughter, son-in-law, granddaughter, and three grandsons who are the joy of her life.
 Mary received her training as a spiritual/retreat director at the Jesuits' Manresa Retreat House in Bloomfield Hills, MI, where she served on the ministry team and became their first Director of Women's Ministry.
 In 2014, Mary was the second person to be honored with Manresa's Lifetime Achievement Award.